captbaritone/grats/website/docs/03-usage/02-dockblock-tags/03-arguments.md

 # Arguments

-If you wish to define arguments for a field, define your argument types inline:
+If you wish to define arguments for a field, you must define your argument types explicitly using a type literal in your function or method signature.
+This allows Grats to "see" the types being used.

 ```ts
 /** @gqlField */